Linchenpal/Cryptocurrency-charges-forecastin-by-using-DL-/README.md

 # Cryptocurrency-chages-forecastin-by-using-DL-

-links to get the idea behind a RNN.
-In this algo is used a LSTM  (Long short-term memory) http://colah.github.io/posts/2015-08-Understanding-LSTMs/ http://blog.echen.me/2017/05/30/exploring-lstms/
+Links to get the idea behind a RNN.
+In this algo is used a LSTM  (Long short-term memory)

+http://colah.github.io/posts/2015-08-Understanding-LSTMs/
+http://blog.echen.me/2017/05/30/exploring-lstms/